Universidad de San Ignacio

 The Universidad de San Ignacio was a university in the city of Manila which existed during the Spanish colonial era in the Philippines.
-It was founded in 1590 and is one of the earliest educational institutions built by Europeans in East Asia when it was established by Spanish Jesuits headed by Fr.
+It was founded in 1590 and it was the first university built by Europeans in East Asia when it was established by Spanish Jesuits headed by Fr.
 Antonio Sedeño, S.J.
 The school ceased its existence following the expulsion of the Jesuits in the archipelago in 1768.

 History

 Early history

 The first Spanish Jesuits in the Philippines, Alonzo Sánchez and Antonio Sedeño, arrived in 1581 as missionaries.
 They were custodians of the ratio studiorum, the Jesuit system of education developed around 1559.
 Within a decade of their arrival, the Society, through Fr.
 Antonio Sedeño, founded the Universidad de San Ignacio in 1590.
 It was originally conceived as a school to prepare young men for the priesthood.
 However, it was only in 1595 when the college formally opened wherein Latin grammar, and “cases of conscience” were initially taught to priest and candidates for the priesthood.
 The support to build the college came from a donation by Capitán Esteban Rodriguez de Figueroa.